Foods that are healthy for your dog

 Whenever you choose to give your dog a treat or meal that isn’t their normal kibble, there are a few best practices to keep in mind.
 Below are some vet-approved tips to follow when giving your dog human food:

-Keep weight management in mind — According to AKC, upwards of 56% of dogs in the U.S. are considered overweight.
-Many human foods, but especially those high in fat and sodium, can be harmful to pups.
-Human food should really only be an occasional treat for dogs — not a daily habit.
+• Keep weight management in mind Many human foods, but especially those high in fat and sodium, can be harmful to pups and lead to weight gain.
+Human food should really only be an occasional treat for dogs, not a daily habit.

-Beware of certain fruits — Some fruits, like peaches for example, are safe for dogs.
-But that doesn’t mean they’re entirely free of risk.
-If swallowed, fruit pits can get stuck in a dog’s throat or intestinal tract, causing a dangerous and life-threatening obstruction.
-If you’re going to give your pup a peach, you’ll need to cut it up first and carefully remove the pit.
+• Beware of certain fruits Some fruits are safe for dogs, but that doesn’t mean they’re entirely free of risk.
+If swallowed, fruit pits (Trusted Source) can get stuck in a dog’s throat or intestinal tract, causing a dangerous, possibly life-threatening, obstruction.
+If you’re going to give your pup a safe pitted fruit, you’ll need to cut it up first and carefully remove it.

-Know the risks — In addition to weight gain, human food can lead to health issues in pets that can range from pancreatitis to allergic reactions and more.
+• Know the risks In addition to obesity, human food can lead to health issues in pets that can range from pancreatitis to allergic reactions and more.
 Just as people can be allergic to certain foods, so can dogs.
 When in doubt, make sure to check with your vet to determine what human treats (if any) might be best for your dog.

-Never feed your pup from your plate — This isn’t just about the risk of germs, which is one factor to consider when allowing your dog to lick from your plate.
+• Never feed your pup from your plate This isn’t just about the risk of germs, which is one factor to consider when allowing your dog to lick from your plate.
 The real concern, though, is that some dogs might start to prefer human foods and refuse to eat their kibble as a result.
-Giving your pup a blueberry or slice of apple should be no different from giving them a dog treat — these items should be no more than occasional rewards for good behavior.
+Giving your pup a blueberry or slice of apple should be no different from giving them a dog treat — no more than occasional rewards for good behavior.

 Frequently asked questions